mahj79/mahj79/README.md

 - 👋 Hi, I’m Jack!
 Checkout my new blog project (https://mahoscorner.com) I built as a project when learning more about Nextjs + Tailwindcss and deploying sites to learn more about me!
-- 👀 I’m always working to develop my skills to become a well versed full stack engineer
+- 👀 I’m always working to develop my skills to become a well versed full stack engineer.
+Currently dabbling in AI / Machine Learning.
-- 🌱 I’m currently improving my back end skills and working with Go
+- 🌱 Currently working on improving back end skills and pipelines with Go